nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

     tast run $HOST video.EncodeAccelPerf.*

+## PlatformV4L2 Tests (`video.PlatformV4L2`)

+### Video decoder v4l2 compliance tests (`video.PlatformV4L2.decoder`)

+V4L2 is a kernel video acceleration API.
+It is implemented in the kernel linuxtv sub-tree, and it's used in Chrome for ARM-based boards such as those shipped by Rockchip, MediaTek, and Qualcomm, and for the companion accelerator Kepler chips Kepler.

+These tests validate video4linux (V4L2) video device, both input and output.
+They attempt to test almost all aspects of a V4L2 device and it covers almost all V4L2 ioctls.

+To run these tests use:

+    tast run $HOST video.PlatformV4L2.decoder

 ## Play Tests (`video.Play`)

 The Play test verifies whether video playback works by playing a video in the